modelscope/agentscope/examples/compatible_with_langchain/READMD.md

 In this example, we will show how to create an assistant agent with LangChain in AgentScope, and interact with user in a conversation.

+**Note** we use OpenAI API for LangChain in this example.
+Developers can modify it according to their own needs.

 ## Install LangChain

 Before running the example, please install LangChain by the following command: